dgamba/betacool/README.md

 `
 and this will create betacool_<arc> file executable on your architecture

-### DEBUGGING
-- one can start with
-`
-make Build/UNIX/bpTune.o
-`
-which at least compiles with some errors...

-## For compilation on MacOSX:
+## For compilation on MacOSX Catalina:
 1. Install MacPorts
 2. Be sure everything is up do date
 `